Cerebellum-Network/docs.cere.network/ddc/storage-nodes/README.md

 # 🌐 Storage Service

-DDC offers clusters with storage services which persists data safely and allows searching and retrieving data.
+The DDC offers clusters with storage services which persists data safely and allows searching and retrieving data.
-A core component of the storage service is the DDC storage node which is responsible for partitions of the data.
+A core component of the storage service is the DDC storage node, which is responsible for partitions of the data.
 Safety and scalability is achieved by spreading the data over a number of nodes.

 {% hint style="info" %}
 **For more details, see the documentation of DDC Storage nodes:**